astronautas/backbone-judge.js/README.md

 Backbone-judge is a lightweight (~400 bytes when minified) Backbone model attributes validation tool.
 It provides means to structure validations in a pretty similar fashion as Ruby on Rails.
 I have originaly made the tool for a personal project.
 As it was convenient enough, I decided to share it with others.

 ## Usage
-Add validates: true options to all methods that are responsible for adding / creating models.

 ### Via HTML
 Add this line to your footer (after Backbone.js!)
 ```html